 western world is plunging head long into an anti-Christian cultural abyss.

 Christians are now being pressured to cave into the demands of an

 anti-Christ culture.
 As in

-singer/songwriter, Larry Norman, put it this way
+singer/songwriter, Larry Norman, put it this way in his song entitled

-Corinthians 13 is often called the “Love Chapter”.
+Corinthians 13 is often called the Love Chapter.

 Many times over the years you might have heard all or parts of this

-what is said in these verses?
+what is said in this chapter?

 is not fuzzy feelings and sentimental emotions.